XronosSchedulingLtd/scheduleruserdocs/invigilation.rst

 They can also be printed out using the usual event reporting facilites, and individual e-mail notifications can be sent.

-To send out e-mails, choose Menu => Exams => Notify and you'll get a form like this.
+To send out e-mails, choose Menu => Invigilation => Notify and you'll get a form like this.